-Providers or non-service provider staff who conduct intake services must create a safe, welcoming, and trauma-informed environment for all new clients to encourage retention in services.
+Providers or non-service provider staff who conduct intake services must create a safe, welcoming, and trauma-informed environment for all new clients to encourage engagement in services.
+Intakes must include notification and acknowledgement of the understand of client rights and responsibilities.

 Providers or non-service provider staff must be able to describe clinic policies, protocols, and practices that create an environment to build client rapport.
+Documentation must show that client rights and responsibilities were discussed at intake.